Fisher: Profile and Information

 Share with your friends 🥹!

-The male fisher’s coats are tougher than the female, and their coats are thick during the early winter.
-The fisher’s colour varies between deep brown and black, and during the winter, the colour appears much darker.
+The male angler’s coats are tougher than the female, and their coats are thick during the early winter.

-Their fur appears to be hoary-gold or silver in colour as a result of the tricoloured guard hairs from the face down to the shoulders.
+Their fur appears to be hoary-gold or silver in color as a result of the tricolored guard hairs from the face down to the shoulders.

-The underside of a fisher is almost entirely brown except for white or cream-coloured fur that is positioned randomly.
+The underside of an angler is almost entirely brown except for white or cream-colored fur that is positioned randomly.

-The colour of the fur during summer varies considerably and may lighten because of its hair texture.
+The color of the fur during summer varies considerably and may lighten because of its hair texture.
 Fishers tend to shed their skin between September and November.

 Scientific Classification